2020-2023

 A bargaining unit member shall have the right to respond to any material contained in the personnel file and the response shall become a part of the file.

-A bargaining unit member shall have the right, within two (2) working days to review the contents of the personnel file and shall have the right to have a representative of the Association accompany the member in the review.
+A bargaining unit member shall have the right, within two (2) working days to review the contents of the personnel file and shall have the right to have a representative of the Association accompany them in the review.
 Privileged information, as defined by law, shall be specifically exempted from such a review.

 5.6 Working Environment